-Ringing in at $110, the Boulder X is the second least expensive product in this review.
+Ringing in at $120, the Boulder X is on the lower end of prices in this review.
 We were happy to award it our Best Buy Award because of its comfortable design, and we find that for most climbers, the climbing ability is more than enough to get you to your local cliff.

 OutdoorGearLab Member Reviews